brycewray/hugo-site/content/posts/2020/01/two-cheers-tailwind.md

 So I spent my spare time during the next few days doing precisely that on a branch of my site and, during the first afternoon of 2020, merged that branch into `Master` and pushed it to Netlify:

-> Another holiday, another site spruce-up.
-Decided to go the <a href="https://twitter.com/tailwindcss?ref_src=twsrc%5Etfw">@tailwindcss</a> route, as recommended by so many this past weekend — and, while at it, also made long-overdue changes to improve readability (I hope).
+{{< twitscrn imageUrl="Twitter_1212496201385418753.png" alt="Tweet by @BryceWrayTX, 2020-01-01: Another holiday, another site spruce-up.
+Decided to go the @tailwindcss route, as recommended by so many this past weekend — and, while at it, also made long-overdue changes to improve readability (I hope).
 Opinions welcome.
-Be nice. 😄—[Bryce Wray (@BryceWrayTX) January 1, 2020](https://twitter.com/BryceWrayTX/status/1212496201385418753?ref_src=twsrc%5Etfw)
+Be nice. 😄" width="1182" height="636" twitterUrl="https://twitter.com/BryceWrayTX/status/1212496201385418753" >}}

 ## Not a purist